eiberham/portfolio/README.md

 This is a simple layout and a practice i did using gatsby (the static site generator), react (obviously), flexbox and css grid to build a developer page, where a short self description and a contact page can be modified to our needs to have some presence on the web.

+In this case for the form submission a contact form to email service called formspree was used, it's easy to set up and requires no registration in order to work.

 <p align="center">
   <img src="portfolio.png" />
 </p>